15 Best Things to Do in Bryce Canyon National Park

 There is no shortage of east-facing viewpoints in Bryce Canyon National Park, meaning that sunrise can be enjoyed from any one of a number of beautiful locations.

-That being said, Sunrise Point is one of my favorites because of the angle that the Bryce Canyon Amphitheater toward Bryce Point makes, allowing first light to hit the hoodoos from this unique angle!
+That said, Sunrise Point is one of my favorites because of the angle that the Bryce Canyon Amphitheater toward Bryce Point makes, allowing first light to hit the hoodoos from this unique angle!

 Furthermore, some may tell you that Sunrise Point isn’t the best vantage point to catch the sunrise, but all I will say is that it’s a Bryce Canyon favorite for good reason!